 Many of the primary constituent elements (PCEs) of critical habitat for Chinook salmon and steelhead are lacking within the BSA.
-The stretch of Little Chico Creek in the BSA has sporadic flows in March-May and stays dry from May until the winter rains begin in late-fall.
-The BSA contains suitable rearing site elements such as submerged and overhanging large wood, aquatic vegetation, shaded riparian habitat, large rocks and boulders, and undercut banks (NMFS 2014); however, downstream barriers and sporadic flows create unsuitable habitat in normal years.
-In abnormal years with high flow events, salmonids may be present in Little Chico Creek.
+The stretch of Little Chico Creek in the BSA has sporadic flows in March through May and stays dry from May until the winter rains begin in the late fall.
+Little Chico Creek within the BSA lacks suitable rearing site elements such as submerged and overhanging large wood, log jams and beaver dams, aquatic vegetation, large rocks and boulders, side channels, and undercut banks (NMFS 2014); however, Little Chico Creek is a known migration and rearing corridor for CCV steelhead (NMFS 2019).
+Unspecified life stages of CV spring-run Chinook salmon have been observed within portions of Little Chico Creek during high flow years; however, this watershed is not typically used as a migration corridor or spawning habitat for adult CV spring-run Chinook salmon (NMFS 2019).

-It is unlikely that CV spring-run Chinook salmon spawn in Little Chico Creek above or in the BSA.
 CV spring-run Chinook spawning normally occurs between mid-August and early October, peaking in September (Moyle 2002 cited in NMFS 2014) when Little Chico Creek is typically dry.
-CVV steelhead typically spawn from December through April, with peaks from January through March in small streams and tributaries where cool, well-oxygenated water is available year-round (Hallock et al. 1961; McEwan 2001 cited in NMFS 2014).
-Steelhead would not be expected to spawn in or near the BSA due to highly variable flows and seasonality There is very low potential for CCV steelhead to spawn in Little Chico Creek.
+CCV steelhead typically spawn from December through April, with peaks from January through March in small streams and tributaries where cool, well-oxygenated water is available year-round (Hallock et al. 1961; McEwan 2001 cited in NMFS 2014).
+CCV steelhead have been known to spawn miles upstream of the BSA in the upper reaches of Little Chico Creek; however, there is no spawning potential for either species in the BSA (Brown and Mott 2002 cited in NMFS 2019).

-The BSA does offers marginal rearing and emigration habitat for non-natal Chinook salmon and steelhead juveniles during the late fall through late spring months (i.e. October 16 - May 30) when water levels are high and temperatures are cool.
+The BSA offers marginal rearing and emigration habitat for non-natal Chinook salmon and steelhead juveniles during the late fall through late spring months (i.e. October 16 - May 30) when water levels are high and temperatures are cool.
 Both species may use Little Chico Creek as a migration corridor.
-During the summer months (i.e. June 1 - October 15) Little Chico Creek is typically void of water.
+During the summer months (i.e. June 1 - October 31) Little Chico Creek is typically void of water.
+If any water is present during this time period, the intermittent hydrology, still water, and warm temperatures make Little Chico Creek within the BSA unsuitable for any lifestage of anadromous salmonid (NMFS 2019).

 Permanent RSP is required at the toe of slope below the abutments to prevent erosion and scour.
-Rock slope protection is anticipated along the bank for the width of the bridge and approximately 25 feet on either side of the bridge.
+Rock slope protection is anticipated along the bank for the width of the bridge and approximately 20 feet on either side of the bridge.
 The abutments will be placed above the ordinary high water mark.
 The existing bridge piers that are in the creek will be removed.
-Two native trees with a DBH of 4 inches or greater will removed from the banks of Little Chico Creek.
+Five (5) trees with a DBH of 4 inches or greater will removed from the banks of Little Chico Creek.